microsoft/makecode-csp/content/unit-3/day-4/events.md

 * Students should explore other game features and insert items they feel will work with their vision for the game.
 * Show them how to learn what different blocks do by using the Help feature.
 * Encourage students to add comments to the blocks they add.
-* Ask students to re-publish their game and add the link to their [My Galga Game](/unit-3/day-4/my-galga-game).
+* Ask students to re-publish their game and add the link to their <a href="/unit-3/day-4/my-galga-game">My Galga Game</a>.